Local AI

-RenamerX uses a local AI runtime, so runtime settings influence quality, speed, and resource efficiency.
+RenamerX uses a local AI runtime, so the selected performance profile influences quality, speed, and resource efficiency.

 Most users should leave the defaults alone.
 This page is for the cases where you need to tune performance or stability.